 Projektleitung im IRS: Prof. Dr. Suntje Schmidt

 Verbundpartner: Panteion Panepistēmio Koinōnikōn kai Politikōn Epistēmōn (Koordination) Leibniz-Institut für Raumbezogene Sozialforschung Leibniz-Institut für Länderkunde Politecnico di Milano Landesverband der Kultur- und Kreativwirtschaft Sachsen Otelo eGen Impact Hub GmbH Paris School of Business European Creative Hubs Network

 Laufzeit: 01/2021 - 12/2024

-CORAL aims to unpack the latent dynamics and impacts of collaborative workspaces (hereafter CWS, such as coworking spaces, fablabs, creative hubs etc.) in rural and peripheral areas and integrate them as development tools in local and regional policies to open up new potentials for socio-economic development.
-Whereas we have observed the rapid rise of CWS in urban agglomerations in the past 15 years, there is now a gradual rise of CWS in rural and peripheral areas too.
-However, there is as yet no clear evidence about their functions, impacts and the ways that policymaking could promote rural CWS and assist in linking the development of CWS with processes of local and regional socio-economic development.
-In fact, that policy link is much needed for those disadvantaged or peripheral places, as only a few EU policies have assisted, in a fragmented way, the development of CWS in peripheral and rural areas.
-At the same time, there is an urgent need for qualified professionals in academia, administrations and policy, to effectively promote tools such as CWS in the lagging parts of the EU and by that, open up new development options.
+CORAL aims to unpack the latent dynamics and impacts of collaborative workspaces (CWS) such as coworking spaces, fablabs, and creative hubs etc. in rural and peripheral areas.
+The project addresses the question if and how such places can be integrated as development tools in local and regional policies to open up new potentials for socio-economic development in rural and peripheral regions across Europe.
+Whereas the rapid rise of CWS in urban agglomerations was observed in the past 15 years, there is now a gradual increase in the number of CWS in rural and peripheral areas as well.
+However, there is as yet no clear evidence about their functions, impacts and the ways that policy making could promote rural CWS.
+However, such policy link might be necessary for disadvantaged or peripheral regions, as only a few EU policies so far have assisted, in a fragmented way, the development of CWS in peripheral and rural areas.
+At the same time, there is an urgent need for qualified professionals in academia, administrations and policy, to effectively promote novel tools in lagging behind regions in and by that, open up new development opportunities.